brhamon/astro/README.md

 ### Install Fortran Compiler

-Assumes that you have the typical GCC tools already
+Assumes that you have the typical GCC tools already.
+Also add the cURL library and development headers (for Bulletin A fetching code).

-`sudo yum install libgfortran gcc-gfortran`
+`sudo yum install libgfortran gcc-gfortran libcurl libcurl-devel`

 ### Set Up Development Tree